 Operation Smile Canada reports that 1 in 700 children will have facial deformities.
 Operation Smile doctors go on regular missions to many developing countries.
-In a typical mission, 60 doctors and medical professionals perform 100 surgeries.
 In F2016, Operation Smile conducted 166 medical missions, built 16 new medical sites, and built 6 new care centers.
-To date, Operation Smile has done 220,000 surgeries.
+To date, Operation Smile has performed 220,000 surgeries.

 Operation Smile states that in a survey of its trainees, its training sessions changed how 96% of the trainees responded to an emergency situation, and 84% of the trainees saved at least one life as a result of their new-found knowledge.

 Operation Smile Canada is a big-cap charity, receiving donations of $9.2m in F2016.
 Administrative costs are 5% of revenues and fundraising costs are 67% of donations.
 For every dollar donated, 28 cents go towards Operation Smile’s programs, falling well outside Ci’s reasonable range.
-OSCF received $4.9m from its US parent in F2016 to pay for fundraising costs, and OSCF remits to the US parent $7.2m in grants.
+OSCF received $4.9m from its US parent in F2016 to pay for fundraising costs, and OSCF remits to the US parent $7.2m in grants, for a net flow of $2.2m of the $9.2m in donations going to the US for programs.
 OSCF has total funding reserves of $759k, resulting in a program cost coverage ratio of 11%.
 This means that OSCF can cover just over one month of its annual program costs using its reserves, showing a need for funding.

 This charity report is an update that is being reviewed by Operation Smile Canada Foundation.
 Changes and edits may be forthcoming.